opencloud-eu/ios/README.md

 ## 💡 Found a bug or have some ideas for improvement?

-- 💬 Open a new issue on [Github](https://github.com/opencloud-eu/ios-app/issues/new) or [chat](https://talk.opencloud.eu/) with us
+- 💬 Open a new issue on [Github](https://github.com/opencloud-eu/ios/issues/new) or [chat](https://matrix.to/#/#opencloud:matrix.org) with us
-- 🐥 Don't forget to follow us on [Twitter](https://twitter.com/opencloud)
+- 🐥 Don't forget to follow us on [Mastodon](https://social.opencloud.eu/@OpenCloud)

 ## 📋 Start Contributing

-Make sure you read [SETUP.md](https://github.com/opencloud-eu/ios-app/blob/master/SETUP.md) when you start working on this project.
-Basically: Fork this repository and contribute back using pull requests to the master branch.
+Make sure you read [SETUP.md](https://github.com/opencloud-eu/ios/blob/main/SETUP.md) when you start working on this project.
+Basically: Fork this repository and contribute back using pull requests to the main branch.
-Easy starting points are also reviewing [pull requests](https://github.com/opencloud-eu/ios-app/pulls) and working on [good first issue](https://github.com/opencloud-eu/ios-app/labels/good%20first%20issue).
+Easy starting points are also reviewing [pull requests](https://github.com/opencloud-eu/ios/pulls) and working on [good first issue](https://github.com/opencloud-eu/ios/labels/good%20first%20issue).

 ## ☁️ OpenCloud Server